Should you visit Brussels, the capital of Belgium or Antwerp?

 Manneken Pis – Yes, it’s really that small

 Capitals tend to be more diverse and touristy, so if you want a more authentic local experience, it’s always better to opt for a less visited and/or smaller location.
-And this is certainly true for Antwerp vs. Brussels as well.

 Winner: Antwerp